2015 Competition Description

-The Aleutian Pribilof Island Community Development Association (APICDA) and the Aleut Corporation (TAC) are pleased to announce the inaugural Aleutian Marketplace Competition (Marketplace).
+The Aleutian Pribilof Island Community Development Association (APICDA) and the Aleut Corporation (TAC) are pleased to kickoff round two of the Business Idea Competition.
 The Marketplace is designed to highlight business development and innovation in the 12 communities served by APICDA and TAC.

 The Aleutian Marketplace Business Idea contest is a monetary award contest for the best business ideas.

 Entries will be judged on their innovation, sustainability, and the ability to create jobs.
-Three judges will decide the first, second, third places, with each winner receiving a monetary award.
+Three judges will decide the first, second, third places, and former resident category with each winner receiving a monetary award.

 WHAT YOU CAN WIN